The probe made contact to confirm its successful flyby of the icy Ultima Thule space rock, which is 19 miles wide and shaped like a giant peanut.

-“Anything’s possible out there in this very unknown region,” John Spencer, deputy project scientist for New Horizons, told reporters on Monday at the Johns Hopkins Applied Physics Laboratory in Maryland.
+“Anything’s possible out there in this very unknown region,” said John Spencer, deputy project scientist for New Horizons.

-There is a great deal scientists can learn from both Ultima and the hundreds of thousands of similar objects scientists deem to be in the solar system.
+There is a great deal scientists can learn from Ultima and the hundreds of thousands of similar bodies scientists deem to be in the solar system.

-It is “probably the most primitive object ever encountered by a spacecraft, the best possible relic of the early Solar System”, Hal Weaver, the project scientist on the mission, told the BBC.
+Hal Weaver, project scientist on the mission, told the BBC the rock is “probably the most primitive object ever encountered by a spacecraft, the best possible relic of the early solar system”.

-While the object is officially known as 2014 MU69, it was nicknamed Ultima Thule, a Latin phrase which means “’beyond the borders of the known world”.
+The object is officially known as 2014 MU69, but was nicknamed Ultima Thule, a Latin phrase which means “beyond the borders of the known world”.